microsoft/PartnerResources/_docs/Skilling/Security Academy/Academies/Defender XDR Academy.md

   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/extgI6qwjxg-"><img src="https://img.youtube.com/vi/extgI6qwjxg/maxresdefault.jpg" alt="Improved SecOps Efficiency with New Detections, Advanced Hunting, and Response Flows" width="400" height="400"></a></td>
-    <td><a href="https://youtu.be/extgI6qwjxg"><b>Improved SecOps Efficiency with New Detections, Advanced Hunting, and Response Flows</b></a><br><br>Explore how to use the SecOps guide for MDO to streamline incident response, reduce false positives, and bolster your email security!</td>
+    <td><a href="https://youtu.be/extgI6qwjxg"><b>Improved SecOps Efficiency with New Detections, Advanced Hunting, and Response Flows</b></a><br><br>Explore how to use the SecOps guide for MDO to streamline incident response, reduce false positives, and strengthen your email security!</td>
   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/BIJ5BPiFhYQ-"><img src="https://img.youtube.com/vi/D8RUKcimCzE/maxresdefault.jpg" alt="New Ways for Security Teams to Protect OT Environments with Microsoft Defender XDR" width="400" height="400"></a></td>